DKane6112/ToneAlly/README.md

 The analyse feature takes input from the user on the chords they have in their progression and returns a list of scales that fit allowing the user to build on their original chord progression and compose more.
 ![ToneAllyPreview5](https://github.com/user-attachments/assets/3ac8f4e7-470d-489c-a031-a626121a0e61)

+## Run
+To run this application clone the repository and open in IntelliJ, navigate to the application.java class file and run, the application will now be available in a browser at port 8081.
+I am planning to deploy this as a website soon but this is a temporary way that a user could access the tool.